 A root canal is often thought of as being a dreaded, painful procedure.
 But, a root canal is often the best way to preserve a natural tooth and prevent further damage to your smile.
-Whenever possible, Dr. McLauchlin will recommend a root canal to save a tooth and avoid an extraction.
+Whenever possible, Dr. McLauchlin and Dr. Bare will recommend a root canal to save a tooth and avoid an extraction.

 What is a root canal?

 The term root canal refers to the interior of a tooth where the pulp and nerves are located.
 A root canal treatment is needed when a tooth is significantly damaged or has decay that extends into the pulp chamber.
 Tooth pain is usually the first sign patients experience, though a dentist can spot infection during routine examinations.

 Your dentist at MAC Dental will explain the process prior to your treatment and ensure your comfort during the procedure.
 In most cases, a root canal is no more uncomfortable than a dental filling.